agpmilli/3D-geometry/Ex5/readme.txt

 proof expected).

-When using the implicit smoothing on a surface, the max-planck for instance, there are no changes to be observed, even when varying the time steps in iterations.
+When using the implicit smoothing on a surface, the max-planck for instance, there are no changes to be observed, even when varying the time steps in iterations.This is because it isn't a boundary mesh, whereas the bunny will see is form becoming convex until merging in a single point.
+I we reduce the time.steps, it will accelerate the process.

 EXERCISE 5.2
 Iterate your method on the three provided cylinders.
 One of them shows a behavior that is different from the other two.
 Can you explain what is happening?
 Is the result consistent with the goal of the minimal surface optimization?

-When applying the algorithm, we minimize any surface area, that means that any changes will lead to an increase of surface area.
-After enough iterations, hte area will be minimal on the whole surface¨ and hence will not change anymore under further iterations.
+When applying the algorithm, we minimize any local surface area, that means that any changes afterwards will lead to an increase of local surface area.
+After enough iterations, the area will be minimal on the whole surface and hence will not change anymore under further iterations.
+Another way to describe the, is that the mean curvature is equal to zero after every iteration.

-The main difference between the 3 objects is that compared to the cylinder, the two other objects converge to a final and minimized form whereas the cylinder idsappears.
+The main difference between the 3 objects is that compared to the cylinder, the two other objects converge to a final and minimized form whereas the cylinder will be able to shrink and keeping its zero mean curvature until it converges to a single point.

 See screenshots in "Screenshots" folder